Cool, natural, and sophisticated or a crumpled mess? What’s your take on linen?

-If you are one of those gals who loves the look and feel of linen in summer, then here are some breezy linen looks that are relaxed and dreamy.
+If you are one of those gals who love the look and feel of linen in summer, then here are some breezy linen looks that are relaxed and dreamy.

 For staying cool in the muggy summer heat, there’s no better fabric than linen.
 It’s made from fibers of the flax plant, making it extremely absorbent.
 It wicks away moisture, which is why it’s so popular in tropical hotspots like Africa and Egypt.
 No other fabric can keep you so cool and dry and prevent you from overheating.